Diabetes

 Hope for the Overweight & Diabetics

 Researchers in Germany and at Harvard have succeeded in distinguishing the various types of fat cells in the body on the basis of their surface proteins.
 This discovery is raising hope for a new method to treat those suffering from obesity and diabetes.
-The team was headed by Dr. Siegfried Ussar from the Institute for Diabetes and Obesity (IDO) at the Helmholtz Diabetes Center/ Helmholtz Zentrum München, partner of the German Center for Diabetes Research (DZD), and Professor C. Ronald Kahn from the Joslin Diabetes Center and Harvard Medical School.
+The team was headed by Dr. Siegfried Ussar from the Institute for Diabetes and Obesity (IDO) at the Helmholtz Diabetes Center/ Helmholtz Zentrum M├╝nchen, partner of the German Center for Diabetes Research (DZD), and Professor C. Ronald Kahn from the Joslin Diabetes Center and Harvard Medical School.

 Tree Nuts Help Lower Blood Sugar Levels

-Eating tree nuts appears to help lower and stabilize blood sugar levels in people with Type 2 diabetes compared to those on a control diet, according to a study done at St. Michael’s Hospital in Toronto and published July 30th 2014 in the online journal PLOS ONE.
+Eating tree nuts appears to help lower and stabilize blood sugar levels in people with Type 2 diabetes compared to those on a control diet, according to a study done at St. MichaelΓÇÖs Hospital in Toronto and published July 30th 2014 in the online journal PLOS ONE.
+Tree nuts include almonds, Brazil nuts, cashews, chestnuts, coconuts, hazelnuts, pecans, macadamia nuts, walnuts, pine nuts and pistachios.
+They do not include peanuts, which are legumes.

 How to Fight Prediabetes

 Type 2 diabetes is one of the most serious chronic illnesses in existence; it puts people at risk for everything from heart and kidney disease to amputation of limbs.
 According to the American Diabetes Association (ADA), it is shockingly widespread 29.1 million Americans have the illness.
 And the ADA estimates that 86 million more Americans have prediabetes, a condition that indicates a high risk of developing the illness.
+Here, from the federal National Diabetes Information Clearinghouse and the ADA, is what you need to know about prediabetes:

 Toward New TX for Obesity & Diabetes

 Research done at the University of Texas Southwestern Medical Center could lead to new therapies to treat obesity and diabetes.
 The team found that a protein that controls when genes are switched on or off plays a key role in specific areas of the brain to regulate metabolism.
-The transcription factor involved – spliced X-box binding protein 1 (Xbp1s) – appears to influence the body’s sensitivity to insulin and leptin signaling.
+The transcription factor involved ΓÇô spliced X-box binding protein 1 (Xbp1s) ΓÇô appears to influence the body's sensitivity to insulin and leptin signaling.

 Rosemary & Oregano Fight Diabetes